VanessaTsang888/vue-the-complete-guide/S3-rendering-conditional-content-lists/notes-section-3/notes.md

 Which is better? v-show is better for performance but will have bunch of elements in the DOM - not ideal.
 So show use v-if but if we have an element that it's visability changes a lot then use v-show, i.e. like button that toggles an element, switching between visibility and being hidden all the time, then consider v-show.
 Other cases use v-if.

 Due to tight deadline, I've watched video and taken notes.

+L44 Rendering Lists of Data:
+v-if is great for showing content conditionally.
+We have an Array and We will have multiple goals and need to output those goals that we store in our Vue app instead of the dummy Goal.
+So we need to output a list of content.
+Lists are common in web apps -> working with list of data and outputting repeated content.
+To repeat the list for different Goal we use a directive: v-for -> similar to for-loop in JS.
+-> will help us output content that is repeated.
+Test in the UI: Now user can add a new goal and click button to output it.
+Vue only re-renders what needs to be re-render - good for performance.